RACING FOR AWARENESS:

 Racing Partnership

-Testicular Cancer Awareness Foundation’s Indy 500 programming is supported through a racing collaboration with INVST, Dreyer & Reinbold Racing, and the No. 24 Chevrolet driven by Jack Harvey.
+Testicular Cancer Awareness Foundation’s Indy 500 programming was supported through a racing collaboration with INVST, Dreyer & Reinbold Racing, and the No. 24 Chevrolet driven by Jack Harvey.

-Through this partnership, testicular cancer awareness is brought directly into the race environment, using the visibility of the Indianapolis 500 to reach a broader audience with important information about early detection and survivorship.
+Through this partnership, testicular cancer awareness was brought directly into the race environment, using the visibility of the Indianapolis 500 to reach a broader audience with important information about early detection and survivorship.

-The partnership also helps power campaign elements like Indy’s Nuts, using simple, in-person interactions to spark conversations and make awareness more approachable.
+The partnership also helped power campaign elements like Indy’s Nuts, using simple, in-person interactions to spark conversations and make awareness more approachable.

 Sponsorship & Physician Engagement - In Collaboration with Fennec Pharmaceuticals